Chalkwell Park: Club cricket

 Chalkwell Park is home to Westcliff-on-Sea Cricket Club and Leigh-on-Sea Cricket Club.
 Westcliff-on-Sea have played there since 1907 and moved a pavilion to the ground in 1910.
 Leigh-on-Sea started out as Chalkwell Park Cricket Club and played their first match here in 1907 against South Benfleet.
-They built their first pavilion for the 1922 season and a later replacement tat forms the core of their current building opened at the start of the 1954 season.
+They built their first pavilion for the 1922 season and a later replacement that forms the core of their current building opened at the start of the 1954 season.